corda/corda/docs/source/key-concepts-contract-constraints.rst

 Limitations
 -----------

-When a constraint is checked the ``isSatisfiedBy`` method is provided only the relevant attachment to the transaction.
+``AttachmentConstraint``s are verified by running the ``AttachmentConstraint.isSatisfiedBy`` method.
+When this is called it is provided only the relevant attachment by the transaction that is verifying it.
-The constraint can be provided any other kind of data, but the main aim is to verify that attachments match the ones we expect.
-This feature is not intended to be used to scan the contents of attachments or to perform logic about states or other aspects of the transaction.

 Testing
 -------

 Since all tests involving transactions now require attachments it is also required to load the correct attachments for tests.
-Unit test environments in JVM ecosystems tend to use class directories over JARs, and so CorDapp JARs aer typically aren't built for testing.
+Unit test environments in JVM ecosystems tend to use class directories rather than JARs, and so CorDapp JARs typically aren't built for testing.
 Requiring this would add significant complexity to the build systems of Corda and CorDapps, so the test suite has a set of convenient functions to generate CorDapps from package names or to specify JAR URLs in the case that the CorDapp(s) involved in testing already exist.

 MockNetwork/MockNode